maxhbr/LDBcollector/md/Apache-2.0.md

                         "description": "A copyright notice for modifications may be added."
                     },
                     {
-                        "summary": "",
                         "actions": [
                             {
                                 "_id": "actions/36",
-                                "name": "When you distribute the software, you offer support, warranties, indemnification, and other liability and rights consistent with the license, for a fee.", "description": ""
+                                "name": "When you distribute the software, you offer support, warranties, indemnification, and other liability and rights consistent with the license, for a fee."
                             }
                         ],
                         "conditions": {